Martin Kristoffer Hamre

 Right-wing radicalism in Europe after the Second World War, co-taught with Christian Jacobs

-Martin Kristoffer Hamre studies the transnational and comparative history of fascist internationalism in Europe in the 1930s.
-His research explores notions, legitimation strategies, and activities of fascist movements and regimes from various countries regarding the tension between nationalism and internationalism.
-He analyzes four organizations founded and financed by the two fascist regimes in Italy and Germany in interplaywith seven minor fascist movements from Denmark, Norway, Sweden, Britain, Ireland, and Switzerland.
-It explores how these groups formed international organizations and networks, hosted conferences and exhibitions, disseminated multilingual publications, and exchanged propaganda across borders.
-The analysis demonstrates how competing organizations from the two ‘centers’ of European fascism in Fascist Italy and Nazi Germany, such as the Action Committees for the Universality of Rome and the German Nationalist International, propagated their ideology internationally.
-Yet it also outlines the functions and legitimization of fascist internationalism from a ‘peripheral’ perspective, highlighting how minor movements in northwestern Europe comprehended, contested, and utilized ideas of ‘international fascism’ for their own ends to counter their marginality.
+In his forthcoming monograph, Fascists of the World, Unite?
+A History of Fascist Internationalism in the 1930s (De Gruyter), Martin Hamre analyzes the transnational and comparative history of fascist internationalism in Europe in the 1930s.
+His research explores ideas, legitimation strategies, and activities of fascist movements and regimes from various countries regarding the tension between nationalism and internationalism.
+He analyzes four organizations founded and financed by the two fascist regimes in Italy and Germany in intersection with seven fascist movements from Denmark, Norway, Sweden, Britain, Ireland, and Switzerland.

 Peer-reviewed journal articles